Church architecture: Atrium

 When early Christian communities began to build churches they drew on one particular feature of the houses that preceded them, the atrium, or courtyard with a colonnade surrounding it.
 Most of these atriums have disappeared.
 A fine example remains at the Basilica of San Clemente in Rome and another was built in the Romanesque period at Sant'Ambrogio, Milan.
 The descendants of these atria may be seen in the large square cloisters that can be found beside many cathedrals, and in the huge colonnaded squares or piazza at the Basilicas of St Peter's in Rome and St Mark's in Venice and the Camposanto (Holy Field) at the Cathedral of Pisa.

+Narthex

+The narthex is the space in the church through which the faithful can enter the nave.

 Basilica

 Early church architecture did not draw its form from Roman temples, as they did not have large internal spaces where worshipping congregations could meet.
 It was the Roman basilica used for meetings, markets, and courts of law that provided a model for the large Christian church and that gave its name to the Christian basilica.

 Both Roman basilicas and Roman bath houses had at their core a large vaulted building with a high roof, braced on either side by a series of lower chambers or a wide arcaded passage.
 An important feature of the Roman basilica was that at either end it had a projecting exedra, or apse, a semicircular space roofed with a half-dome.
 This was where the magistrates sat to hold court.
 It passed into the church architecture of the Roman world and was adapted in different ways as a feature of cathedral architecture.

 The earliest large churches, such as the Cathedral of San Giovanni in Laterano in Rome, consisted of a single-ended basilica with one apsidal end and a courtyard, or atrium, at the other end.
 As Christian liturgy developed, processions became part of the proceedings.
 The processional door was that which led from the furthest end of the building, while the door most used by the public might be that central to one side of the building, as in a basilica of law.
 This is the case in many cathedrals and churches.